 3. About Me

 I hold an MA in Counselling and Psychotherapy, trained and worked in the UK’s National Health Service (NHS) before setting up my private practice.
 I also write a lot, and you can browse my self help articles and podcasts via my website.
 I was born in Germany and have been living, studying and working in the UK since the mid 80s.
 Prior to retraining as a therapist, I spent some 25 years in consumer and media research (including BBC World Service, De Beers and AOL).
+I have been diagnosed with cancer twice.
 More information here.

 4. Free Initial Consultation